-The Winnipeg A.C.T., which has given outstanding support to the Board's work since 1945, has been handing over such sums of money every year, in fulfillment of a \$100,-000 pledge to purchase needed equipment for the Manitoba Rehabilitation Hospital.
+The Winnipeg A.C.T., which has given outstanding support to the Board's work since 1945, has been in 1960.
+The money, he said, has immeasurably assisted the Sanatorium Board to provide equipment for special services at the Manitoba Rehabilitation Hospital.